Eruption update: On January 5, 2023, Kīlauea resumed the summit eruption within Halemaʻumaʻu crater. Read more about how to view the eruption here.

 - Mauna Loa History

 But first: a teaser!
-This following compilation was made with material provided by Andrew Hara, edited by Dane DuPont, with music by Ikaika Marzo, with special thanks to Paradise Helicopters.
+This following compilation was made by 4 parties heavily involved with the reporting of the recent 2018 LERZ eruption.
+It consists of material provided by Andrew Hara, edited by Dane DuPont, with music by Ikaika Marzo, and with special thanks to Paradise Helicopters.

 Questions and Answers: Mauna Loa